mangojuicejs/mangojuice/README.md

 **`subscriptions: ...`** provides a way to subscribe only to some of shared model changes.
 Above we subscribed to changes of `shared.user` and added an update handler command `HandleUserUpdate`.
 This command will be executed on every change of `shared.user`.
 But not on changes of `shared` model itself.

+`subscriptions` defined there just to demonstrate the mechanism.
+If you want to remove Shared dependency from `SearchResults` you just need to add `manualSharedSubscribe: true` and no subscriptions.

 ### Dealing with the real world
 We showed above how to handle events from a View.
 But complex applications could have to handle not only view events, but some more, like WebSocket messages, or presses to `esc` in the window scope, or execute someting in the interval.
 The good news is that MJS also provides a way to handle this kind of events.